The USC Core/General Education

 VI.
 Social Issues

-For more information about the general education requirements, see the course list and the description of the program.
+For more information about the general education requirements, see the general education and diversity course lists, and the description of the program.

 WRIT 140 Writing and Critical Reasoning